alphagov/verify-proxy-node/local-startup/running-proxy-node-locally.md

 - The Translator (and all other components) is configured to use a file credential configuration, which means it uses a set of pk8 files on the disk to sign and encrypt messages.
 Hence, the HSM functionality is not tested.
 The next step would be to investigate whether we can run a [SoftHSM](https://www.opendnssec.org/softhsm/) instance locally to simulate a real HSM for the Translator.

-- The VSP runs in `development` mode which means it talks to the IDA Compliance Tool which acts as a pretend Verify Hub.
-The Compliance Tool doesn't generate a SAML message but a number of URLs to simulate Hub responses.
-None of those responses contain any assertions, though, so the translation functionality is not tested in a local journey.
-The next step would be to either spin up the Hub locally and connect to that but that's computationally expensive.
-An alternative may be to try to run the Compliance Tool locally and configure it to return SAML messages with assertions.

 - The PKI and metadata files are provided statically rather being generated dynamically.
 This means the provided signed metadata files and all the keys and certs can't be changed easily.
 This is okay for now but in the future we'd want to review the existing PKI and metadata generation scripts and use them for local running.

     The metadata xml files have been manually signed with `xmlsectool` and cannot be changed without re-signing.
 The metadata truststores have been generated manually with `keytool` and need to be re-generated if metadata gets re-signed with a different cert chain.
 The certs and private keys used by the apps are symlinked from `verify-dev-pki`.